itiligent/Guacamole-Installer/README.md

 - `add-tls-guac-daemon.sh`: A hardening script to add a TLS wrapper between the guacd server daemon and Guacamole application traffic (optional, consider extra performance impact mitigations)
 - `add-fail2ban.sh`: A hardening script to add a fail2ban policy (with local subnet override) to secure Guacamole against external brute force attacks
 - `backup-guacamole.sh`: A simple MySQL Guacamole backup script
-- `upgrade-guac.sh` upgrades the currently installed version of Guacamole to a new version (new version must specified in the script.)
+- `upgrade-guac.sh` Upgrades the currently installed versions of Guacamole and MySQL connector.
 - `branding.jar`: An example template for a custom (dark mode) Guacamole theme.
 Delete this file to keep the default Guacamole UI.
 This extension's source is also included for easier study and customisation.